MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-virtual-tables-using-connectors.md

 When setting up the connection and connection reference for your data sources, specific information is needed.
 For example, the SQL Server connector needs server name, database name, the authentication method, username, password, and (optionally) gateway connection details.
 Each external data source will need a connection reference defined to create the virtual table.
 When using the Power Apps (make.powerapps.com) experience, the connection reference can be generated automatically for you unless you wish to provide custom naming.

 You must create your own connection reference when you use the Excel virtual connector provider.
-More information:  <!-- START HERE->
+More information:  [[Microsoft Excel Online (Business)](#tab/excel)](#microsoft-excel-online-businesstabexcel)

 The connector permissions enforce the ability for organizational users to access and operate on the virtual table.
-The connection can be shared with one user or can be shared with entire organization.
+The connection can be shared with one user or can be shared with the entire organization.
 This allows users to access and operate virtual tables using a shared connection.
 Through the use of security roles, virtual table access can be restricted to a specific set of users within your organization.
 You can even specify which roles have create, read, update, or delete privileges in this way.

-Application lifecycle management (ALM) is supported for virtual tables created using the virtual connector provider, you can even create the virtual tables from directly within the solution when using Power Apps (make.powerapps.com) portal.
-Virtual tables should be part of the managed solution along with the connection reference to distribute the solution.
+Application lifecycle management (ALM) is supported for virtual tables created using the virtual connector provider.
+You can even create the virtual tables from directly within a solution when using Power Apps (make.powerapps.com).
+Virtual tables should be part of a managed solution along with the connection reference to distribute the solution.
 The solution can have other components, such as a model-driven app that uses virtual tables.

 More information about application lifecycle management (ALM) and solutions: